jessewaweru/SQL_PROJECT_POSTGRES/README.md

 # The Analysis
 I approached every problem statement individually seeking to get a consise answer for every question
 ### 1.What are the top-paying data analyst jobs?
-I created a query that woulc showcase the companies that offered the highest paying jobs for Data analysts together with the salary avg for the job posting.Furthermore, I filtered the query to include remote jobs and salary values that were not nulll.
+I created a query that would showcase the companies that offered the highest paying jobs for Data analysts together with the salary average for the job posting.Furthermore, I filtered the query to include remote jobs and salary values that were not nulll.
 I joined two separate tables that had the job posting, salaries and the companies on opposite sides.
-To avoid having  alarge query i limited the results by the top 20.
+To avoid having  a large query, I limited the results to the top 20.

 ```SQL
 SELECT